tedneward/Worldspine-DnD5e/Equipment/Tools.md

 Herbalism Kit.
 This kit contains a variety of instruments such as clippers, mortar and pestle, and pouches and vials used by herbalists to create remedies and potions.
 Proficiency with this kit lets you add your proficiency bonus to any ability checks you make to identify or apply herbs.
 Also, proficiency with this kit is required to create antitoxin and potions of healing.

-Navigator’s Tools.
+Navigator's Tools.
 This set of instruments is used for navigation at sea.
-Proficiency with navigator’s tools lets you chart a ship’s course and follow navigation charts.
+Proficiency with navigator's tools lets you chart a ship's course and follow navigation charts.
 In addition, these tools allow you to add your proficiency bonus to any ability check you make to avoid getting lost at sea.

-Poisoner’s Kit.
-A poisoner’s kit includes the vials, chemicals, and other equipment necessary for the creation of poisons.
+Poisoner's Kit.
+A poisoner's kit includes the vials, chemicals, and other equipment necessary for the creation of poisons.
 Proficiency with this kit lets you add your proficiency bonus to any ability checks you make to craft or use poisons.

-Thieves’ Tools.
+Thieves' Tools.
 This set of tools includes a small file, a set of lock picks, a small mirror mounted on a metal handle, a set of narrow-bladed scissors, and a pair of pliers.
 Proficiency with these tools lets you add your proficiency bonus to any ability checks you make to disarm traps or open locks.

 ```
 tools = {